WindowsAutomation Reference 2.0/en

 The image on the right shows this mode in action.
 Variants 1 and 2 are functionally equivalent.
 While Variant 2 is more concise, Variant 1 is the right choice in most cases.
 While it has an additional block, you have control over the other input parameters.
 You also can recycle the GUI element reference as seen in 3).
 This is invaluable as the XPath only has to be resolved once.
 This speeds up test execution by a lot as XPath resolution is very expensive operation.

-Rule of thumb: Always use Variant 1 except if you need the reference to the GUI element only once.
+Rule of thumb: Always use Variant 1 except if you need the reference to the GUI element only once, or if the application replaces the element dynamically.

 Separating Path Definitions